legluondunet/MyLittleLutrisScripts/Doom - The Ultimate/README.md

 ### Technical notes:
 - During install, you will need to provide:
 -- "DOOM.WAD" file from "Ultimate Doom" PC game
--- "Brutal Doom" 21 RC1 mod archive available for download at https://www.moddb.com/mods/brutal-doom/downloads/brutal-doom-v21-rc1-fix
+-- "Brutal Doom" v21 mod archive available for download at https://www.moddb.com/mods/brutal-doom/
 - To play "Ultimate Doom" vanilla, just clear all "PWAD files" list from Lutris "Game Options" tab.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# DOOM - The Ultimate - GZDoom and HD texture pack mod
+# DOOM - The Ultimate - GZDoom - HD texture pack mod

 ### Description:
 This script will facilitate you install of this game on Linux OS:
-"The Ultimate Doom"  all PC version using GZDoom Lutris runner and "Doom HD texture pack" mod.
+"The Ultimate Doom" all PC version using GZDoom Lutris runner with "Doom HD texture pack" mod.
 During install please let all options by default.
 Thanks to the people who helped us play this game in the best conditions on Linux platform.